-Events over the last ten years illustrate this new volatility: market reactions to a widely circulated prediction in 2010 of imminent and widespread muni defaults, headlines regarding the finances of Detroit and Puerto Rico in 2013, and the Presidential election 2016 were all severe.
+Several events illustrate this volatility: market reactions to a widely circulated prediction in 2010 of imminent and widespread muni defaults, headlines regarding the finances of Detroit and Puerto Rico in 2013, the Presidential election 2016, the COVID-19 pandemic and the Federal Reserve sharply raising interest rates were all severe.
 The technical selling pressure following these events produced significant drawdowns (and opportunities through active management).

 Past performance is not indicative of future results.
 It is not possible to invest in an index.
 Events referenced on timeline are not necessarily the sole cause of market declines during the periods highlighted.
-Sources: Bloomberg Barclays Capital and U.S. Federal Reserve, as of November 2019.
+Sources: Bloomberg and U.S. Federal Reserve, as of December 2022.
+See disclosures for index descriptions.